 There are, of course, many more refined instructions that can be given.
 But if you focus on the four listed above, the pose will eventually come together.
 As it does, you can refine it bit by bit.

-Some Modifications for Virabhadrasana I
+Some Modifications for Warrior I

 Arm Position: If it is difficult for you to keep the arms overhead, it is okay to place your hands on your hips, or press your palms together in front of your chest.
 You can also extend your arms out to either side.
 Don’t let tightness of the shoulders or an upper limb injury keep you from this pose!